Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Conclusion

+We developed a new RLT cut generation technique for MILPs, based on recognizing hidden nonlinear structures represented by pairs of MILP constraints with binary variables.
+We enhanced this detection by filtering strategies that remove redundant and nearly redundant product relations, and designed a new RLT cutting plane separation algorithm for MILPs and MINLPs.
+We tested these methods with independent implementations in two solvers: the MICQP solver Gurobi, and the MINLP solver SCIP.

-RLT cuts yield a considerable performance improvement for MINLP problems and a small performance improvement for MILP problems which becomes more pronounced for challenging instances.
-The new separation algorithm drastically reduces the computational burden of RLT cut separation and is essential to an efficient implementation of RLT cuts, enabling the speedups we observed when activating RLT.
+Our extensive computational study shows that RLT cuts yield a considerable performance improvement for MINLP problems and a small performance improvement for MILP problems which becomes more pronounced for challenging instances.
+The new separation algorithm \firstrevision{based on marking of promising rows} drastically reduces the computational burden of RLT cut separation and is essential to an efficient implementation of RLT cuts, enabling the speedups we observed when activating RLT.